bytesunite/li-git-essential-training/errata.md

 ## Ch6-4 Create and merge a pull request
 1. After merging the logfolder branch the instructor fails to show how to delete the branch.
+2. The instructor should explain Git pull --rebase after merging branches on GitHub and making sure the local repo and remote repo are inline with each other